-Applicants from other medical schools We do not accept transfer of students from other medical schools under any circumstances, because of the integrated nature of the HYMS course.
-We do not accept applications from anyone who has been enrolled at another medical school in the UK or abroad.
-Equal opportunities policy All applications are given full consideration irrespective of the applicant's age, gender, sexual orientation, disability, marital or parental status, religion, social class, nationality, ethnic origin or area of residence.
-Open days HYMS participates in the open days of its parent universities.
-Hull and York.
+Applications

+Open days

+www.hvms.ac.uk

+HYMS participates in the open days of its parent universities, Hull and York.

 For the dates, see our website.
 We advise you to book a place, on the website of whichever campus you plan to visit, at least two weeks in advance.
 It is not possible to arrange individual informal visits to HYMS at other times.

-Before you apply You must have some 'hands-on' experience of helping frail or ill people.
+Before you apply

+You must have some 'hands-on' experience of helping frail or ill people.
 You should find out how the doctor's role fits in with the rest of the healthcare team, in a hospital and in the community, even if you are not able to shadow a doctor.
 Get experience by talking to, observing or working (as volunteer or employee) with healthcare professionals in different settings.
 You should be realistic about the demands of being a medical student, and the positive and negative aspects of a medical career, and show that you understand, and are committed to, teamwork and the social context of healthcare.

+Gap year

-Gap year We strongly encourage you to take a 'gap' year, before you come to HYMS, because so many students find the extra experience beneficial.
+We welcome applicants who have taken a gap year before coming to HYMS, because so many students find the extra experience beneficial.
 You may apply in your A-level year (for deferred entry) or during your gap year.
 You must nevertheless be able to attend an interview on one of the fixed dates between December and February.